 Autumn has arrived, but I don't know which rain brought it.

-Seeking the Tao
+Seeking the Tao#

 Everything will be fine in the end.

-The four difficult hexagrams refer to: "Water and Thunder" (Zhen), which represents the difficulties at the beginning of all things; "Kan", which represents numerous crises; "Water and Mountain" (Jian), which represents the exhaustion of resources; and "Marsh and Water" (Kun), which represents being at a loss.
+The four difficult hexagrams refer to: Water and Thunder (Zhen), which represents the difficulties at the beginning of all things; Kan, which represents numerous crises; Water and Mountain (Jian), which represents the exhaustion of resources; and Marsh and Water (Kun), which represents being at a loss.

-Internet Myths
+Internet Misconceptions#

-Q: What's so interesting about this thing?
+Q: What's so interesting about this?

 A: It's spectacular.